grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/03 constant-vus.md

 Based upon our test scenario inputs and results:

-* The number of VUs is fixed at 10 VUs which are initialized before beginning the test;
+* The number of VUs is fixed at 10, and are initialized before the test begins;
-* test scenario runs for the specified 30 second duration;
+* overall test duration is fixed at the configured 30 second duration;
+* each _iteration_ of the `default` function is expected to be roughly 515ms, or ~2/s;
+* maximum throughput (highest efficiency) is therefore expected to be ~20 iters/s, `2 iters/s * 10 VUs`;
-* maximum throughput of 20 iters/s is reached and maintained for the majority of the test;
+* we see that the maximum throughput is reached and maintained for the majority of the test;
-* approximately 600 iterations performed in total, `30 seconds * 20 iters/s`.
+* approximately 600 iterations are therefore performed in total, `30 seconds * 20 iters/s`.